brantburnett/Snappier/README.md

 There are other projects available for C#/.NET which implement Snappy compression.

 - [Snappy.NET](https://snappy.machinezoo.com/) - Uses P/Invoke to C++ for great performance.
-However, it only works on Windows, and is a bit heap allocation heavy in some cases.
-It also hasn't been updated since 2014 (as of 10/2020).
+However, it only works on Windows, is a bit heap allocation heavy in some cases, and is a deprecated project.
 This project may still be the best choice if your project is on the legacy .NET Framework on Windows, where Snappier is much less performant.
-- [IronSnappy](https://github.com/aloneguid/IronSnappy) - Another pure C# port, based on the Golang implementation instead of the C++ implementation.
+- [IronSnappy](https://www.nuget.org/packages/IronSnappy) - Another pure C# port, based on the Golang implementation instead of the C++ implementation.